maiste/maiste.fr/static/pages/index.md

 ---
-page_title: "A small garden, hidden in the vast forest of the web"
+page_title: "A glade, hidden in the vast forest of the web"
 ---

 ## Welcome!

 This is what I call my **Knowledge Forest**, a place where I grow my online presence.
-It is a minimal website that tries to fit in the 512kB club (still not a member though...).
 Of course, it's written using OCaml, as it wouldn't be me if it was in another language (currently working on the OCaml build system, [Dune](https://github.com/ocaml/dune))!

 ## Explore...